 The CMIP5 Task Force was initiated on November 1st 2011 and will have a duration of 3 years.

 MAPP Task Force Concept and Terms of Reference

 - To view the full Participants list,please visit the Participants page.

 - Members Only

-You can download a pdf version of the current projects under the CMIP5 Task Force here.
+You can download a pdf version of the current funded research projects organized under the CMIP5 Task Force here.